 We quantify 2019 methane emissions in the contiguous United States (CONUS) at 0.25° × 0.3125° resolution by inverse analysis of atmospheric methane columns measured by the Tropospheric Monitoring Instrument (TROPOMI).
-A gridded version of the U.S. Environmental Protection Agency (EPA) methane inventory reported under the Paris Agreement serves as the prior estimates for the inversion.
+A gridded version of the U.S. Environmental Protection Agency (EPA) methane inventory serves as prior estimate for the inversion.
 We optimize emissions and quantify observing system information content through analytical minimization of a Bayesian cost function.
-We achieve high resolution with a reduced-rank characterization of the observing system that preserves information content by optimizing emissions only where observing system errors are low or prior emissions are large.
-The resulting inversion decreases computational cost by an order of magnitude while optimizing 80% of anthropogenic emissions in CONUS.
-We find mean posterior anthropogenic emissions of 30.9 (30.0 - 31.8) Tg a-1, where the parenthetical values give the spread of an 8 member inversion ensemble, a 15% increase from the most recent EPA Greenhouse Gas Inventory (GHGI) estimate for 2019 of 26.8 Tg a-1.
-Mean livestock emissions are 10.4 Tg a-1, oil and natural gas 10.4 Tg a-1, coal 1.5 Tg a-1, and landfills 6.9 Tg a-1.
-We find a 52% increase and 30% decrease from the GHGI for landfills and coal, which we attribute to underestimated urban emissions and decreasing coal production, respectively.
+We achieve high resolution with a reduced-rank characterization of the observing system that preserves information content by optimizing emissions only where observing system errors are sufficiently low.
+This decreases computational cost by an order of magnitude relative to a full-rank 0.25ox0.3125o inversion while optimizing 80% of anthropogenic emissions in CONUS.
+Our optimal (posterior) estimate of anthropogenic emissions in the US is 30.9 (30.0 - 31.8) Tg a-1, where the values in parentheses is the spread of an 8-member inversion ensemble.
+This is a 15% increase from the most recent EPA Greenhouse Gas Inventory (GHGI) estimate for 2019 of 26.8 Tg a-1.
+We decompose emissions by sector as livestock 10.4 Tg a-1, oil and natural gas 10.4 Tg a-1, coal 1.5 Tg a-1, landfills 6.9 Tg a-1, wastewater xx Tg a-1, and others xx Tg a-1.
+We find a 52% increase and 30% decrease from the GHGI for landfills and coal.
 The GHGI livestock emissions increase of 11% correlates with hog and dairy cattle operations, suggesting underestimated manure management emissions.
-We partition our emissions to the 48 states and compare to EPA’s new state inventories.
-Posterior emissions are on average 38% larger than these inventories in the largest 10 methane-producing states.
-We find the largest upward adjustments in states with large oil and natural gas emissions and the largest downward changes in states with large contributions from coal emissions.
+We exploit the high resolution of our inversion to quantify emissions for all individual states and compare to EPA’s new state-level inventories as well as independent inventories produced by state agencies.
+Our posterior emissions are on average 38% larger than these inventories in the largest 10 methane-producing states, with the largest upward adjustments in states with large oil and natural gas emissions and the largest downward adjustments in states with large contributions from coal emissions.
 We also calculate emissions for 219 geographically diverse urban areas.
-Although these urban areas occupy only 2.2% of CONUS surface area, posterior emissions explain 8% of the national total, equivalent to almost quarter of oil and natural gas emissions.
-Relative to the gridded EPA emissions, we find a 29% upward adjustment with a 69% increase in the largest 10 methane-producing cities.
-The addition of post-meter natural gas emissions to the GHGI could explain 82% of the adjustment, but variability across urban areas hinders the attribution of the remainder of the discrepancy.
-Our ability to quantify point and area sources demonstrates the value of achieving high resolution at continental scales and lays the groundwork to improve the sectoral, national, and regional attribution of greenhouse gas emissions inferred from satellites.
+We find a 69% increase relative to the EPA inventory in the largest 10 methane-producing cities.
+The addition of post-meter natural gas emissions to the latest version of the GHGI could largely account for this correction.

 1 Introduction

 All modeled pathways that prevent global warming above 1.5C require methane emissions reductions (IPCC SR5).
 The United Nations Framework Convention on Climate Change (UNFCCC) requires member parties to report methane emissions.
 The bottom-up approaches used to generate these emission inventories use information on sectoral activity levels and emission factors, but considerable uncertainty can exist in these values.
-Top-down evaluations of bottom-up inventories use an atmospheric transport model to relate observations of atmospheric methane to emissions.
-Accurate evaluation requires optimizing emissions at high spatial resolution and characterizing the error and information content of the observation-model system.
-Here we use column methane observations from the TROPOMI satellite instrument to infer methane emissions and the associated information content at 0.25° × 0.3125° (≈25 × 30 km2) resolution over North America for 2019, allowing detailed analysis of sectoral, state, and urban emissions.
+Top-down evaluations of bottom-up inventories use observations of atmospheric methane together with an atmospheric transport model to relate observed concentrations to emissions through inverse analyses.
+These top-down emission estimates are most useful if they can achieve high spatial resolution with sufficient information content including error characterization.
+Here we use column methane observations from the TROPOMI satellite instrument in a reduced-rank analytical inversion to infer methane emissions and the associated information content at 0.25° × 0.3125° (≈25 × 25 km2) resolution over North America for 2019, allowing detailed analysis of US sectoral, state, and urban emissions.